For Afghan Women Seeking Divorce, a Wild Goose Chase

-24-year-old Rahima Sadat spent two years in court seeking to end her abusive marriage.
-In Afghanistan, women do not have the right to seek divorce.
+Rahima Sadat, 24, spent years in court trying to end her abusive marriage.
+In Afghanistan, women do not have the right to seek a divorce.
 (Courtesy of Zahra Nader)

 I met Rahima Sadat in Shahr Ara, Kabul’s only park designated for women.
 When I first heard about her story, I thought she might be middle-aged and traditional.
 But I found a young and modern woman, wearing a black leather jacket, a blue scarf and a black skirt.
 Behind her braces, she had a beautiful smile.